After almost 30 years, it was time to go back.

 Continue reading My Relationship with My Meditation App: It’s Complicated

-I’ve worked with some excellent meditation teachers over the years, but migraine headaches have taught me more than any of them.
+I’ve worked with some excellent teachers over the years, but migraine headaches have taught me more about meditation than any of them.